 Does MIT Sloan have rolling admissions?
 Are there advantages to applying early?

 MIT Sloan does not have rolling admissions.
-Applications are received in three rounds.
-It does not matter when the application is submitted as long as it is before the deadline.
-We begin reviewing all applications immediately following the deadline.
-Applicants should apply when they have completed the application.
+Applications are reviewed in three rounds, immediately following each deadline.
+There may be some advantages to applying in Round 1, although applicants should apply when their application has been completed to the best of their ability.
+International applicants should apply in Round 1 or Round 2.
 LGO applicants must apply in one of the LGO rounds.
-If you are not accepted to the LGO program, your application will automatically be considered for the MBA program in the corresponding round.
+If you are not accepted to the LGO program, your application may be considered for the MBA program in the following round.

 Can I apply in both application rounds?